aman-sahni-snippets/Java-Snippets/README.md

-# Java-Streams
+# Java-Snippets
-this contains code snippets related to java streams
+this contains code snippets related to core java.